-My work visually explores how Race and Rhetoric distort images thru a symbiotic relationship of photo images, language and symbols (signs & codes) creating images that are artificial yet believable in the context of postmodernism.
+My work also visually explores how Race and Rhetoric distort images thru a symbiotic relationship of photo images, language and symbols (signs & codes) creating images that are artificial yet believable in the context of postmodernism.
 It is a social practice addressing issues of concern in the African American community.

 I use portraiture as a tool along with language and symbols as devices for identity, historical, political and social commentary.